rtucek/vue-query-builder/docs/configuration.md

 `maxDepth` to a lower depth, the library (intentionally) removes any child groups, exceeding the present config limit.
 This ensures consistency with the `maxDepth` policy.
-It's the component user's responsibility of checking if setting `maxDepth` may not result in an unwanted side-effect of removing any children from the given query tree.
+It's the component user's responsibility of checking if setting `maxDepth` may not result in an unwanted side-effect of removing any child-groups from the given query tree.

 ### Usage of Sortable